Neonnaut/Neonnaut.github.io/README.md

 ## Issues

-- Custom abbreviations with a delimiter in them e.g: "Q.WH, Interogative question particle" will not work propperly.
+- Custom abbreviations with a delimiter in them e.g: "Q.WH, Interogative question particle" will not work properly.
 - Plaintext method does not support combining diacritic `◌˞`.
-- Plaintext method does not do multiple translations.
+- Plaintext method does not do multiple translations in one go, as one might hope for.